-Event Mark Input
+A.3.7 Event Mark Input

-Available only with the Event Marker Input and Memory Options.
+Note - Available only with the Event Marker Input and Memory Options.

 Event mark input is used to log a precise GPS time tag on receipt of an externally generated pulse, such as a shutter closing pulse from a photogrammetric camera.
-Portable receivers input the pulse on the AUX port; for pinouts see Table A-8, on page 234.
+Portable receivers input the pulse on the AUX port; for pinouts see Table A-10.
 Rack-mounted receivers input the pulse on the EVENT MARKER connector, a BNC connector.

-The event marker input is pulled up to +5V through a 1 k Ω impedance.
+The event marker input is pulled up to +5V through a 1 k $\Omega$ impedance.
 The pulse should be TTL level (low < 1.0V, high > 2.5V) with rise and fall times less than 100 nsec.
 The leading edge may be positive (rising) or negative (falling), under user control.
 The time tag recorded for an event is accurate to about 1 μsec.

 An event mark can also be generated manually from the front panel with the Log Data screens.
-(See "USER INPUT: Enter Notes And Event Marks," on page 196.)
+(See the section USER INPUT: Enter Notes And Event Marks in Chapter 8.)
 This does not put a pulse into the rear panel, but does log the same type of message.

-INT/EXT Timebase
+A.3.8 INT/EXT Timebase

-Available only with the External Frequency Input Option.
+Note - Available only with the External Frequency Input Option.

 The INT/EXT TIMEBASE control lets you drive the receiver's timebase from an external frequency source, such as a high-stability atomic standard clock, instead of the receiver's internal quartz-crystal oscillator.
-The external frequency source may run at either 5 or 10 MHz.
+The external frequency source may run at either 5 or

 The external frequency source is input through the EXT REF connector (a BNC connector) on the rear panel.
-The connector is AC terminated through a 50Ω load.
+The connector is AC terminated through a $50\Omega$ load.
 The signal must be 1.0V to 6.0V peak-to-peak with a stability of 2 ppm of the specified value (for example, 5 MHz ± 10 Hz).

-NOTE - The external reference runs the receiver's timebase directly.
+Note - The external reference runs the receiver's timebase directly.
 If the receiver is in one of the external timebase modes and an appropriate external frequency source is unavailable, or the signal is interrupted, the receiver will not function properly.
-2